What is the course about?

 What will we cover?

-- Developing an eye for colour, light, form, pattern, objects, materials sustainability and ergonomics
+- Develop an eye for colour, light, form, pattern, objects, materials sustainability and ergonomics

 - How to respond to a design brief, develop and represent visual ideas

-- Drawing systems for interior design and decoration, including the use of drawing board and free- hand drawing
+- Learn drawing systems for interior design and decoration, including the use of drawing board and free- hand drawing

 - Research styles and concepts